Tony Iommi: Awards and honours

 Iommi has won a number of awards.
 These include Q Awards (Gibson Les Paul Award, 2015), the Lifetime Achievement Award from the National Guitar Museum, Kerrang!
 Awards (Icon, 2018), as well as three Grammy Awards.

-In November 2008 Iommi had a star revealed on the Birmingham Walk of Stars.
+In November 2008, Iommi had a star revealed on the Birmingham Walk of Stars.

 On 19 November 2013, Iommi received an Honorary Doctorate of Arts degree from Coventry University.
 The honorary degree came "in recognition of his contribution to the world of popular music", and recognised "his role as one of the founding fathers of heavy metal music and his status as one of the industry's most influential figures", the university said.
 Iommi is also a visiting professor of music at Coventry University.

 One week before their farewell "Back to the Beginning" concert, Iommi and the other original members of Black Sabbath were each made Freemen of the City of Birmingham.

+Iommi was appointed Member of the Order of the British Empire (MBE) in the 2026 Birthday Honours for services to music and charity.

 Equipment

 Iommi's deep and heavy sound was partly born out of necessity– his "revolutionary signature sound" being the result of the accident and the subsequent downtuning by three semitones.
 He said that his "extreme volume" was likewise necessary, "because we were fed up with people talking over us while we were playing."